jundalisay/spblist/content/en/research/rousseau/social/book-1/chapter-01.md

 On this showing, the human species is divided into so many herds of cattle, each with its ruler, who keeps guard over them for the purpose of devouring them.

-As a shepherd is of a nature superior to that of his flock, the shepherds of men, i.e. their rulers, are of a nature superior to that of the peoples under them.
-Thus, Philo tells us, the Emperor Caligula reasoned, concluding equally well either that kings were gods, or that men were beasts.
+A shepherd is superior to his flock.

+The rulers are the shepherds of men and are superior to them.

+Thus, Philo tells us that the Emperor Caligula concluded that either:
+- kings were gods or
+- men were beasts.

-The reasoning of Caligula agrees with that of Hobbes and Grotius.
+This agrees with Hobbes and Grotius.

 Aristotle had said that:
 - men are not equal naturally